Activist and TV presenter

 Even at 93, Mum still enjoys a glass of wine and a good conversation.
 My kids adore her because she talks to them… really talks to them.

 From the age of six, I travelled to school by underground – on my own.
 However, just before my mother died, aged 96, she revealed that she would follow me, getting into the next carriage.

 She had been living by Kipling’s phrase ‘God could not be everywhere, and therefore he made mothers.’
 But she’d taught me to feel independent – without letting me out of her sight.

-Gyles’ book Jack the Ripper: Case Closed will be out soon
+Gyles’ book Jack the Ripper: Case Closed is available on the Saga Bookshop